brampat/security/publications/presentation/software_updates.md

 * Discovery  (by NSA in ???)
 * Exploit: Eternal Blue (by NSA in ???)
-* Awareness: NSA tipped Microsoft in ???
+* Awareness: NSA tipped Microsoft in ??? probably because NSA found out their hacking tools were stolen
   * CVE-2017-0144 (CVSS 8.1)
   * Everything using SMBv1 (deprecated in 2013) including:
     * Siemens Ultrasound Medical Equipment